Using A Combination Loan: What You Need To Know

 The Bottom Line: Is A Combination Loan Right For You?

 If you’re ready to buy a home, it makes sense to consider all mortgage loan types, including combination mortgages.
 Remember, though, that these loans do come with some drawbacks and that conventional or government options might be a better choice.
-Your best move is to to determine which type of home loan best fits your needs.
+Your best move is to get started to determine which type of home loan best fits your needs.

 Get matched with a lender that will work for your financial situation.